Build a RAG bot in Teams

 1. Handle input: The most straight forward way is to pass the user’s input to the retrieval without any change.
 However, if you'd like to customize the input before retrieval, you can add an activity handler to certain incoming activities.

 2. Retrieve DataSource: Teams AI library provides DataSource interface to let you add your own retrieval logic.
-You need to create your own DataSource instance, and the Teams AI library calls it on demand.
+You need to create your own DataSource instance, and Teams AI library calls it on demand.

 class MyDataSource implements DataSource {